gradio-app/gradio/guides/05_chatbots/03_agents-and-tool-usage.md

 - Streams the thoughts and final response in real-time
 - Maintains a clean chat history

  That's it!
 You now have a chatbot that not only responds to users but also shows its thinking process, creating a more transparent and engaging interaction.
-See our finished Gemini2.0 Flash Thinking demo [here](https://huggingface.co/spaces/ysharma/Gemini2-Flash-Thinking).
+See our finished Gemini 2.0 Flash Thinking demo [here](https://huggingface.co/spaces/ysharma/Gemini2-Flash-Thinking).